celiackelly/BANKI/BANKI-template.md

   - **Source:** https://developer.mozilla.org/en-US/docs/Web/HTML/Quirks_Mode_and_Standards_Mode, https://www.freecodecamp.org/news/what-is-the-doctype-declaration-in-html/
 - [ ] How do you serve a page with content in multiple languages?
   - **Explanation:** You can serve a page with content in multiple languages by setting the lang attribute on any tags on the page.
-  - **Use:**  First, you set the lang attribute on the root/html tag with the primary language of the content.
+  - **Use:**  First, you set the lang attribute on the root/html tag with the default language of the content, so that it is inherited by the child elements.
 Then for any elements in a different language, set their lang attribute to that language.
   - **Example:** For example, if you had a page of English text with a few quotes in French, you would set `<html lang="en">` and then `<q lang="fr">` on the quotes.
   - **Source:** https://www.w3.org/International/questions/qa-html-language-declarations
 - [ ] What kinds of things must you be wary of when designing or developing for multilingual sites?